sperfu/findGSEX/README.md

 ## Parameter settings

-You can reference to our paramenter setting for those species we used in our demo datasets.
+You can reference to our paramenter setting for those species we used in our [webserver](http://146.56.237.198:3838/findGSEX/) or [demo dataset](https://drive.google.com/drive/folders/1fBuPRxi_J-oMpj6G2KokEUeB_8S8ahH6?usp=share_link).

 | Species           | Expected Hom(Mb) | Ploidy number | Size k |
 |-------------------|------------------|---------------|--------|